PKizzle/dns/cmd/atomdns/handlers/dbfile/README.md

   - `from` allows for multiple upstream **IP**s to be specified, they will be tried in that order.
 Notifies from those servers will be matched against **IP**s.
-    If `from` is used _multipe_ zones are disallowed, and will cause an error because the transferred zone cant be shared.
+    If `from` is used _multipe_ origins are disallowed, and will cause an error because the transferred zone cant be shared.
   - The `key` specification is for TSIG signed transfers.
 The **SECRET** must be base64 encoded.
   - `to` allows for multipe downstream **IP**s to be specified, those are all allowed to initiate a transfer.